 Finally, I started looking for beauty in the service; and surprisingly, this small change in mindset changed my whole experience.

 First off, I realized one thing in particular that made me respect this group of worshippers.
 Russia and Ukraine have had a long history of conflicts with each other, yet these members worshipped in peace and harmony.
 There, in that worship service, none of that mattered.

 Emmalina Pleshka said, “It’s nice because they all have something they can relate to with each other.”

 At that moment, though I could not understand, I felt connected as a believer and could feel the Holy Spirit's presence there.

-I also found myself relying on outer factors to help me understand the sermon.
+I also found myself relying on other factors to help me understand the sermon.
 This included reading body language and paying close attention to pictures on the slideshow that went along with the sermon.
 By the photos alone, I could tell it was something pertaining to the end times.

 By having to focus so intensely, I found myself paying closer attention than I would ordinarily do in a church where I understood the language.
 It forced me to be fully present.

 Overall, attending a church where I did not understand the language forced me to truly rely on the common ground of everyone coming to worship the same powerful God.

 After the service, I spent some time speaking with the pastor.
 He said it is uncommon for someone outside the race to attend the church.
 He proceeded to express how excited he was that I came.
 Members, then, welcomed me to their upcoming potlucks and communion services.

 They even offered to provide a translator for me next time.